storyfeet/bob_cards_elm/rules.md

 Overview
 --------

-Set in the early settlement of the Americas, players may compete, or work together, to travel West and complete a given mission.
+Set in the early settlement of the Americas, players compete, or work together, to travel West and complete a given mission.
 All while managing supplies, exhaustion and injuries, and staying safe from Bandits.

 During the day phase of the game players play cards from their own deck to perform actions.
 They may also buy cards to gain abilities or perform their own character abilities.